ibriks/FamilyTree/README.md

 # FamilyTree
-A Java project that uses Maven as a build tool.
-Application takes a file containing children's and their parents' names and outputs a family tree.
+A Java project that uses Maven as a build tool. (jdk 1.8, maven 3.6.0) Application takes a file containing children's and their parents' names and outputs a family tree.

 ## Behaviour and look